How to Create an Old Film Effect

 Apply the Effects

 Switch to the Filters tab and you’ll see a full list of all the available effects.
 Select the Retro section from the themed catalogue on the left.
 Here, you’ll find a group of effects called Old Movie.
 You can choose from several different styles: 70s, Grayscale, Retro, Scratches, Sepia, and Vignette.
 Just click the effect, and you’ll see how it will look like in the preview window on the right.
-Note that you can also improve and change your videos using many other Video Editor effects; for more details, see our applying effects guide.
+Note that you can also improve and change your videos using many other video editor's effects; for more details, see our applying effects guide.

 To apply the effect you want, drag it onto the video clip on the timeline.
 To see a list of the effects you’ve applied, and to delete any unwanted ones, click the small star icon on the clip; select the effect(s) you want to get rid of and click Remove.